 This study contributes to the understanding of the aspects that make up the quality of financial and non-financial information presented in the narrative sections of the annual reports of the companies listed.
 The results support the conclusion recognized by previous studies, that discretion in the presentation of textual information in the narrative sections may be excessive.
 That is, there is a high potential for bias in the presentation of qualitative information on the company's performance and management.
-This presentation can also be done opportunistically.
-Consequently, the definition of formal mechanisms for the disclosure and auditing of textual information in the company's annual reports should be considered as costs and benefits.
+This pre-

 In the context of a growing importance of the Brazilian capital market, it is expected that this paper will contribute to support the activities of regulators and market analysts.
-The Brazilian capital market, characterized by weak protection of the property rights of minority shareholders, a high concentration of ownership and inefficient market from an informational standpoint, stimulates the needs of understanding the role of textual information presented by the companies listed in this context.
+The Brazilian capital market, characterized by weak protection of the property rights of minority shareholders, a high concentration of ownership and inefficient market from an informational standpoint, stimulates the needs of understand-ing the role of textual information presented by the companies listed in this context.